-- Articulate, examine, reflect and revise, if necessary, their early childhood education philosophy. - Demonstrate the collection of evidence against several of the Graduate Standards for Teachers. - Plan, implement and evaluate an integrated teaching plan reflecting good practice in learning and teaching, assessments, using a range of technologies, teaching strategies and resources. - Interpret the effect of different teaching styles and management practices on the establishment of a positive, engaging and empowering learning environment. - Demonstrate the ability to take responsibility for a teaching program within a classroom with gradual and increased complexity.
+- Articulate, examine, reflect and revise, if necessary, their teaching philosophy. - Demonstrate the collection of evidence against several of the Graduate Standards for Teachers. - Plan, implement and evaluate an integrated teaching plan reflecting good practice in assessments, using a range of technologies, teaching strategies and resources. - Interpret the effect of different teaching styles and management practices on the establishment of a positive, engaging and empowering classroom environment. - Demonstrate the ability to take responsibility for a teaching program within a classroom with gradual and increased complexity.